acelliott1218/task-smasher/README.md

 ![Favicon](docs/readme_images/favicon.jpg)
 * Satisfying Buttons
-    * Interactive elements across the site are designed in such a way to make it feel good to click and hover them.
+    * Interactive elements across the site are designed in such a way as to make it feel good to click and hover them.
-    * This means that the navbar icons show a hammer on mouseover, and a downward-facing hammer on click.
+    * This means that the navbar icons show a hammer on mouseover and a downward-facing hammer on click.
-    * The center-piece images on index.html and our_story.html, as well as the signup form on signup.html, all pulse on interaction.
+    * The centerpiece images on index.html and our_story.html, as well as the signup form on signup.html, all pulse on interaction.
     * The signup button on signup.html will also change to orange on click, making the illusion of a hammer hitting hot iron when combined with the grey pulsing animation
-    * The signup form in the footer has no effects like this, since that would distract from the site's main content and become awkward for the user experience.
+    * The signup form in the footer has no effects like this since that would distract from the site's main content and become awkward for the user experience.

 ![Buttons](docs/readme_images/satisfying-buttons.jpg)

  - Hero Image
     * A large picture of a hammer striking the ground, surrounded by broken glass.
     * This picture is present on all screens and on all devices, helping
    maintain a consistent feel across the site.

 ![HeroImage](docs/readme_images/hero-image.jpg)

  - Secondary mindset box
     * On larger devices, a box between the hero image and the page's content displays This box changes on every tab, with the intention of cheering on the page user.
     * Each page's mindset box is focused on things to keep in mind, other than the signup page, which assumes the user is already aware -- instead, it further encourages them to commit.
     * This allows the signup page to be short and succinct, having only one clear thing to do with minimal distraction.

 ![Mindset](docs/readme_images/mindset1.jpg)